Numeral system

 A numeral system is a writing system for expressing numbers; that is, a mathematical notation for representing numbers of a given set, using digits or other symbols in a consistent manner.

 The same sequence of symbols may represent different numbers in different numeral systems.
-For example, "11" represents the number eleven in the decimal numeral system (today, the most common system globally), the number three in the binary numeral system (used in modern computers), and the number two in the unary numeral system (used in tallying scores).
+For example, "11" represents the number eleven in the decimal or base-10 numeral system (today, the most common system globally), the number three in the binary or base-2 numeral system (used in modern computers), and the number two in the unary numeral system (used in tallying scores).

 The number the numeral represents is called its value.
-Not all number systems can represent the same set of numbers; for example, Roman numerals cannot represent the number zero.
+Additionally, not all number systems can represent the same set of numbers; for example, Roman, Greek, and Egyptian numerals don't have an official representation of the number zero.